awnonbhowmik/Adaptive-Cryptosystem-Finite-Field/README.md

-# PEM-Crypto
+# Adaptive Cryptosystem Finite Field

-Product Exponent Modulo Cryptosystem
+A strong and fast cryptosystem.